Trichoplax: Signal processing

 There are no neurons present, but in the absence of a nervous system the animal uses short chains of amino acids known as peptides for cell communication, in a manner resembling the way animals with neurons use neuropeptides for the same purpose.
-These specialized cells are called peptidergic cells, but unlike neurons they don't use electrical impulses and their messaging is restricted to sending signals to other nearby cells only, as they're unable to both send and receive signals.
+These specialized cells are called peptidergic cells.
+Unlike neurons, the cells do not use electrical impulses and their messaging is restricted to sending signals to other nearby cells, as they are unable to both send and receive signals.
 Individual cells contain and secrete a variety of small peptides, made up of between four and 20 amino acids, which are detected by neighbouring cells.
 Each peptide can be used individually to send a signal to other cells, but also sequentially or together in different combinations, creating a huge number a different types of signals.
 This allows for a relatively complex behavioural repertoire, including behaviours such as "crinkling", turning, flattening, and internal "churning".
 The genome of Trichoplax codes for eighty-five neurotransmitter receptors, more than in any other sequenced animal.

 Epitheloid

 Both structurally and functionally, it is possible to distinguish a back or dorsal side from a belly or ventral side in Trichoplax adhaerens.
 Both consist of a single layer of cells coated on the outside with slime and are reminiscent of epithelial tissue, primarily due to the junctions—belt desmosomes—between the cells.
 In contrast to true epithelium, however, the cell layers of the Placozoa possess no basal lamina, which refers to a thin layer of extracellular material underlying epithelium that stiffens it and separates it from the body's interior.
 The absence of this structure, which is otherwise to be found in all animals except the sponges, can be explained in terms of function: a rigid separating layer would make the amoeboid changes in the shape of Trichoplax adhaerens impossible.
-Instead of an epithelium, therefore, we speak of an epitheloid in the Placozoa.
+Instead of an epithelium, Placozoa species have an epitheloid.

 A mature individual consists of up to a thousand cells that can be divided into four different cell types.
 The monociliated cells of the dorsal epitheloid are flattened and contain lipid bodies.
 The cells on the ventral side likewise possess a single cilium, while their elongated columnar shape, with a small cross section at the surface, packs them very closely together, causing the cilia to be very closely spaced on the ventral side and to form a ciliated "crawling sole".
 Interspersed among these ventral epithlioid cells are unciliated gland cells thought to be capable of synthesizing digestive enzymes.